Some of the links on this site are affiliate links.

 When it comes to owning real estate, one of the most popular segments is commercial real estate.
-This is large apartment buildings, offices, retail space and things like that.
+This typically looks like large apartment buildings, offices, retail space, and things like that.

 So, how does a less common real estate investment like farmland compare to commercial real estate investing?

 Going back to 1990, commercial real estate has returned an average of 8.3% per year.
 During the same time period, farmland returned 11.5% annually to investors on average.

 From year to year, commercial real estate has experienced 8.2% volatility on average, where farmland has only seen 6.7%.

 While commercial real estate has been less volatile than the stock market, it still experiences more volatility than farmland.
 The returns for farmland have also exceeded returns from commercial real estate from 1990 to today.

 For more information, check out our full guide on farmland investing vs traditional real estate investing.

 All of this being said, there is no such thing as a perfect investment opportunity.

 Every investment will carry some degree of risk.
 It is up to you to consider the risk/reward spread to see if it is worth it in the long run.